AndyWoodOxford/homework-101/interpolater/README.md

 There is no explicit requirement on the precision of the output matrix.
 Here, we have retained the precision of the values in the input file.

 ## Future Releases
+ * allow for missing and/or alternative missing value indicators
+ * allow option of specifying the output precision*
  * handling of adjacent missing values
- * allow option of specifying the output precision
+ *